Little daylight between US and Israel evident as Rubio and Netanyahu meet

 Rubio’s visit proceeded despite Trump’s anger at Netanyahu over the Israeli strike in Doha, which he said the United States wasn’t notified of beforehand.
 The Doha attack, which killed at least five lower-ranking Hamas members and a member of the Qatari security forces, appears to have paused mediation efforts aimed at a ceasefire and the release of hostages.

-When asked by a reporter about how the U.S. will handle Israel’s attack in Doha, Rubio didn’t directly answer, saying the U.S. was focused on what happens next and that it will continue to encourage Qatar to play a role in the talks.
+When asked by a reporter about how the U.S. will handle Israel’s attack in Doha, Rubio said the U.S. was focused on what happens next and that it will continue to encourage Qatar to play a role in the talks.

-Rubio downplayed U.S. concerns about Israel’s latest operations in Gaza City, repeating several times that Trump is determined to see the conflict come to an end and that requires the destruction of Hamas.
-Netanyahu gave no indication that Israel would let up on its offensive.
+Rubio downplayed U.S. concerns about Israel’s latest operations in Gaza City, and Netanyahu gave no indication that Israel would let up on its offensive.

 US and Israel reject calls for Palestinian state